elimxim/jcqa/README.md

 ## Motivation <a name="motivation"/>

 After many interviews where I acted as an interviewer, I heard a lot of questions from my colleagues about concurrency in Java, which they asked interviewees.
-I found these interview questions and tasks fascinating.
+I found those interview questions and tasks fascinating.
-And a few years ago I happened to see the origins of these interview questions and tasks while I was reading two ancient books about concurrency in Java.
+And a few years ago I happened to see the origins of those interview questions and tasks while I was reading two ancient books about concurrency in Java.

 There are those two books: